 - More time for commissioner training.
 The success of the 2010 and 2020 CRCs has firmly proven that laypeople can rise to the task of state redistricting.
 However, the learning curve is unavoidably long and steep.
-An earlier start could spread the learning process over a longer period and not overlap so much with other commission matters. - More time for reallocation work.
+An earlier start could spread the learning process over a longer period and not overlap so much with other commission matters.6 - More time for reallocation work.
 After the P.L.
 94-171 release, SWDB spends about one month validating and processing the data to produce California's Redistricting Database.
-For the 2020 CRC, SWDB was able to add the new step of reallocating stateincarcerated persons within this timeframe.
-However, more time would be desirable for this work, especially if the 2030 CRC decides to reallocate federally incarcerated persons (about which see the "Legal" chapter below for more discussion). - Helpful overlap with 2030 Census operations.
+For the 2020 CRC, SWDB was able to add the new step of reallocating state-incarcerated persons within this same timeframe.
+However, more time would be desirable to prepare for this work, especially if the 2030 CRC decides to reallocate federally incarcerated persons (about which see the "Legal" chapter below for more discussion).
+Because the quality of "last known address" data is typically very uneven, clear policies and procedures need to be developed and set in place before this work is done. - Helpful overlap with 2030 Census operations.
 An earlier start would open greater possibilities for the CSA to collaborate with the U.S. Census and California Complete Count (CCC) campaigns in the CSA's applicant recruitment efforts, especially among the Census' "hard to count" populations.
 An earlier start would also enable the 2030 CRC to have contact with Census and CCC personnel while they are still in place, so to learn from their efforts, glean their contacts and strategies, and possibly coordinate with their messaging.

 Overlap between the 2020 CRC and Census and CCC staff was made possible because the 2020 Census experienced unprecedented delays, due to the Trump administration's efforts to add a citizenship question, and due to COVID-19 pandemic delays.
 The deadline for the collection of Census data was extended from Aug.
 15 to Oct.
-31, 2020, and field offices that had been already closed were reopened.
+31, 2020, and field offices that had already been closed were reopened.
 This created a brief window of overlap with the 2020 CRC ramping up its operations at the same time CCC staff (and their collaborations with community partners) were winding down their operations.
 The 2020 CRC was thus able to glean helpful advice, leads, and information for launching the CRC's own outreach and education efforts.
 More overlap would have enabled the CRC to take greater advantage of the huge outreach campaigns, networking, and tools (including sophisticated online demographic GIS applications) developed for the Census effort.
 As it was, these assets largely slipped away before the CRC was able to make good use of them.
 In a nominal Census year, this overlap would not have occurred because the CCC would have wrapped up in the summer, while the CRC would not be seated until the fall.
 Thus, the only way to ensure repeating and possibly expanding this overlap is with an earlier CRC start.